No Way Out (2003): Main event matches

 In the fifth match, Team Angle (Kurt Angle, Charlie Haas, and Shelton Benjamin) faced Brock Lesnar and Chris Benoit in a 3-on-2 Handicap Match.
 Before the match, Edge was attacked backstage and it was announced he was unable to compete, thus make it 3-on-2.
 Edge had suffered a severe neck injury prior to the event, and was forced to be written off of television for the foreseeable future.
 Lesnar and Benoit won the match after Benoit forced Haas to submit to the Crippler Crossface.

 Next was a World Heavyweight Championship match between Scott Steiner and Triple H. After Evolution (Ric Flair, Randy Orton and Batista) interfered, Steiner attacked them, which caused the referee, Earl Hebner, to eject them.
 Triple H hit Steiner with the title belt and executed a Pedigree to retain the title.

 The final match on the undercard was a match between Eric Bischoff and Steve Austin.
 Before the match began, Bischoff offered Austin a chance to forfeit the match, but Austin attacked him instead.
 Bischoff attempted to escape by running around ringside only to be attacked once again by Austin.
 As Austin rolled Bischoff back into the ring, he performed the Stone Cold Stunner on Bischoff.
 As Austin pinned Bischoff, Austin deliberately broke the pinfall to perform two more Stunners on Bischoff to win the match.

 The main event was the WrestleMania X8 rematch between Hulk Hogan and The Rock.
 The Rock executed a Rock Bottom on Hogan and applied two consecutive People's Elbows.
 Hogan performed a Big Boot and a Leg drop but as the referee counted the pinfall, the lights in the arena went off.
-As the lights came back on, the referee, Sylvain Grenier, was unconscious, allowing Vince McMahon to distract Hogan, which allowed the referee to hand a steel chair to Rock, which he hit Hogan with.
+As the lights came back on, the referee, Sylvain Grenier, was unconscious, allowing Vince McMahon to distract Hogan, which allowed the referee to hand a steel chair to The Rock, which he hit Hogan with.
 The Rock executed a Rock Bottom to win the match.